Update: ‘Lucid Air Specifications,’ ’Production,’ and ‘Price & Release Date’ sections updated.

 The Lucid Air is the first electric vehicle from California-based Lucid Motors.
 Former Tesla Model S chief engineer Peter Rawlinson is spearheading the brand, with the goal of cementing Lucid Motors’ identity as a major EV manufacturer.
-The Lucid Air is the brand’s first product, a 5-door luxury sedan that competes with the Mercedes EQS, Tesla’s Model S and Porsche’s Taycan.
-With a market value of USD 91 billion as of November 2021, Lucid Motors outperforms Ford and GM in terms of capital.
+The Lucid Air is the brand’s first product, a 5-door luxury sedan that competes with the Mercedes EQS, Tesla Model S, Audi e-tron GT, and the Porsche Taycan.

 Lucid Air Design